 Buying these 12 resources would normally cost you a staggering $313.91.

-But buying this complete collection that contains two ebooks, together with webinars, video and digital downloads, PDF downloads and a zip file that altogether can give you a 74% saving.
+But buying this complete collection that contains two ebooks, together with webinars, video and digital downloads, PDF downloads, and a zip file that all together can give you a 74% saving.

 All of this for a low $79.99!